DeMars-DMC/DeMars-DMC/README.md

 -->
 DéMars is Byzantine Fault Tolerant (BFT) blockchain which uses network segments to reduce the storage and network transfer costs, thereby enabling it to execute on mobile nodes.

 This is only a minimal prototype which has been forked from Tendermint (https://github.com/tendermint/tendermint) and modified to use Kademlia XOR metric.
-The proof of concept is under development.
+The network we are currently building is based on a Hypercube DHT.

 ## Simplifications (w.r.t. the Whitepaper)
 * The prototype uses a Kademlia XOR P2P network similar to Ethereum (https://github.com/ethereum/wiki/wiki/Kademlia-Peer-Selection).